Ronald D. Moore: Caprica (2010)

 With the success of Battlestar Galactica, the Sci Fi Channel announced in April 2006 that Moore and Eick would be producing a spin-off called Caprica with 24 scriptwriter Remi Aubuchon and NBC Universal Television Studio.
-Moore later said in interviews that he and Eick had begun toying with the idea of a spinoff series as early as the beginning of the second season, however.
-The show was set 58 years before the events of Battlestar Galactica and depicts the creation of the Cylon race and the emergence of a terrorist group which apparently worships the same monotheistic god later worshipped by the Cylons.
+Moore later said in interviews that he and Eick had begun toying with the idea of a spin-off series as early as the beginning of the second season.
+The show was set 58 years before the events of Battlestar Galactica and depicted the creation of the Cylon race and the emergence of a terrorist group which apparently worships the same monotheistic god later worshipped by the Cylons.
 The Caprica series premiere was released on DVD in 2009 and began airing in January 2010.
 Moore contributed to the pilot made-for-TV movie, then handed off control to new head writer Jane Espenson.
-Syfy abruptly canceled the show mid-run on October 27, 2010, before its first season had finished airing, citing low ratings.
+Syfy canceled the show mid-run on October 27, 2010, before its first season had finished airing, citing low ratings.
 The remaining five episodes, of the twenty produced for season one, were burned off in a marathon on January 4, 2011.